ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 We are happy to announce that **we have published a [snapshot of tr.wikipedia.org, the Turkish version of Wikipedia](https://ipfs.io/ipfs/QmezTdYeKyjPFoREStJQQbvATUP8yRJdHMMZx2rZ86p9g9/wiki/Anasayfa.html) on IPFS**.
 There will be Arabic, Kurdish and English versions coming shortly.
 This blog post includes information on how you can access those snapshots, how you can help mirror them, and why it's so powerful to put content like this on IPFS.

-By putting important information like Wikipedia onto the decentralized web, we open many avenues for people to access, hold, cite, and use that information in more durable ways.

 The effort to put snapshots of Wikipedia onto IPFS is an independent effort undertaken by the IPFS maintainers.
 It is not affiliated with the Wikimedia Foundation and is not connected with the volunteers who contribute to Wikipedia articles.

 ## What Triggered This Announcement